UK truck victims were Chinese: reports | DW | 24.10.2019

 Emergency workers found the bodies of 38 adults and one teenager inside a truck container at an industrial estate in Essex on Wednesday morning.

-The alleged driver, a 25-year-old man from Northern Ireland, was arrested on suspicion of murder after allegdly abandoning the truck in Grays, about 32 kilometers (20 miles) east of the British capital.
+The alleged driver, a 25-year-old man from Northern Ireland, was arrested on suspicion of murder after driving the truck to Grays, about 32 kilometers (20 miles) east of the British capital.

 Police have reportedly raided two residences in Northern Ireland as part of the investigation.